Clinical Nutrition Student Handbook

 Old Westbury, NY 11568

 The admissions office will contact you if there is missing information from your file.
-Any questions about the program can be directed to Dr. Mindy Haar, director, at firstname.lastname@example.org.
-Once you are admitted, you will be contacted by the admissions office and asked to do the following:
+Any questions about the program can be directed to Dr. Mindy Haar, director, at email@example.com.
+Once you are admitted, you will be contacted by the admissions office and asked to:

-- Contact the Dr. Mindy Haar at email@example.com or call 516.686.3818 if you have further questions about the program.
-Dr. Haar will assign you a full time faculty member as your advisor throughout the program.
+- Contact the program director, Dr. Mindy Haar at firstname.lastname@example.org, or call 516.686.3818.
+Dr. Haar will assign you a full-time faculty member as an advisor throughout the program.

-- If you are missing introductory nutrition or any of the science prerequisites, you may be conditionally admitted.
+- If you are missing introductory nutrition or up to one of the science prerequisites, you may be conditionally admitted.
 You may take up to 8 credits in the programs while completing the prerequisites.
 There are graduate courses that you may be advised not to take until you've completed all prerequisite coursework.

 The Registration Process